layoutBox/FlexLayout/README.md

 <a href="https://github.com/mirego/PinLayout"><img src="docs/images/flexlayout_plus_pinlayout_small.png" alt="FlexLayout" width="250"/></a>

 :pushpin: **FlexLayout** is a companion of **[PinLayout](https://github.com/mirego/PinLayout)**.
 They share a similar syntax and method names.
 PinLayout is a lower level layout framework greatly inspired by CSS absolute positionning, it is particularly useful for greater fine control and animations.
 PinLayout can layout anything, but for some type of situations FlexLayout is best fitted.
-A view layouted using PinLayout can be embedded inside a view layouted using FlexLayout and reversely PinLayout can layout a FlexLayout view.
+A view layouted using PinLayout can be embedded inside a flexbox container and reversely PinLayout can layout a FlexLayout view.

 <br>

 ## FlexLayout Introduction examples <a name="intro_usage_example"></a>
 ###### Example:
-This example layout multiples views using column and row flexboxes inside a flex container.
+This example layout multiples views using column and row flexbox containers.

 Two steps to use a flexbox container: